History of Czechs in Baltimore: 18th and 19th centuries

 The largest great wave of Czech immigrants occurred from the late 1800s through the early 1900s.
 Enough Czechs had immigrated by 1860 that a small colony was formed.
 The developing community was thriving by the 1870s (construction had commenced in 1867), which was known then as Little Bohemia or Bohemia Village.
 According to the Painted Screen Society of Baltimore, Little Bohemia was bounded by North Washington Street on the west, East Eager Street to the north, Jefferson Street to the south, and North Linwood Avenue to the east.
 Numerous rowhouses were built to accommodate the growing Bohemian community, which continued to grow throughout the 1880s and 1890s.
-The homes were constructed by Bohemian immigrants, most notably the architect Frank Novak (1877-1945).
+The homes were constructed by Bohemian immigrants, most notably the architect Frank Novak (1877–1945).
 Many of the immigrants who settled here worked as weavers and tailors or owned market stalls.
 Novak did not want any streets named after him, but his partner fooled him by naming a street "Kavon", Novak spelled backwards.
 Kavon Street presently runs parallel to Bel Air Road directly north and south of Herring Run Park.

+Prior to the passage of the Fair Housing Act of 1968, racially restrictive covenants were used in Baltimore to exclude African-Americans and other minority groups.
+A 1923 article in the Baltimore Sun mentions that Frank Novak built "restricted" houses in the Montebello neighborhood.
+A 1926 advertisement in the Baltimore Sun describes Novak's Lakeside development as a "carefully restricted suburban home development".

 Between the 1860s and the 1910s, Bohemians chartered at least 20 building and loan associations.
 The first Bohemian organization was chartered in 1877, around 20 years after Bohemians started to arrive in the city in large numbers.
 Some of these associations were Jednota "Blesk", "Vlastimila" (sisters' benevolent union), the "Ctirada", the "Jaromíra", and the "Zlatá Praha" ("Golden Prague").

 The majority of the Baltimore Bohemians were Roman Catholics.
 In 1870, there were around 1,000 Bohemian Catholics and within a decade that number had increased to over 5,000.
 The St. Wenceslaus parish was organized in 1872, in order to serve the needs of the growing population, becoming the Bohemian National Parish of the Roman Catholic Church in Baltimore.